 My approach is strengths-based and solution-focused, allowing you or your child to make positive changes in the present moment.
-I utilize evidence-based practices, including cognitive behavioral therapy, problem solving therapy and motivational interviewing, with special attention to mindfulness.
+I utilize evidence-based practices, including cognitive behavioral therapy, problem solving therapy and motivational interviewing, with special attention to mindfulness and self-compassion.

-When I’m not in session, I love cooking, exploring new hole in the wall restaurants in Los Angeles, and spending time with my husband on our property in Joshua Tree.
+When I’m not in session, I love cooking, exploring new hole-in-the-wall restaurants in Los Angeles, and spending time with my husband and daughter.